-Product overview
+Product Overview

 In our P&C segment, we operate in niche businesses and offer a broad range of products employing multiple channels of distribution.
-Through our agency channel, we primarily sell sub-standard automobile insurance through independent agents and brokers and also offer standard and preferred auto, motorcycle and commercial vehicle products.
+Through our agency channel, we primarily sell nonstandard automobile insurance through independent agents and brokers and also offer standard and preferred auto, motorcycle, commercial vehicle, homeowners and umbrella products.
 Through our affinity channel, we primarily underwrite and market standard and preferred auto and RV insurance.

 - Standard and preferred automobile insurance.
-These policies provide coverage designed for drivers with greater financial resources and a less risky driving and claims history and are renewed with greater frequency than sub-standard policies. - Sub-standard automobile insurance.
+These policies provide coverage designed for drivers with greater financial resources and a less risky driving and claims history and are renewed with greater frequency than nonstandard policies. - Nonstandard automobile insurance.
 These policies provide coverage for liability and physical damage and are designed for drivers who represent a higher-than-normal level of risk as a result of factors such as their driving record, limited driving experience and claims history.
 Because these individuals often have limited financial resources and a greater tendency to miss payments or to make late payments, their premiums are generally higher than those for drivers who qualify for standard or preferred coverage.
 A significant part of our profits from these policies results from fees paid by our customers, which include origination fees, installment fees relating to installment payment plans, late payment fees, policy cancellation fees and reinstatement fees.
-For the year ended December 31, 2013, we generated \$82.8 million in revenue from policy service fees. - Recreational vehicle insurance.
+For the year ended December 31, 2014, our P&C segment generated \$110.1 million in revenue from policy service fees. - Homeowners insurance.
+Our homeowners policies are generally multiple-peril policies, providing property and liability coverages for one- and two-family, owner-occupied residences.
+We also provide additional coverage to the homeowner for personal umbrella. - Recreational vehicle insurance.
 Unlike many of our competitors, our policies carry RV-specific endorsements tailored to these vehicles, including automatic personal effects coverage, optional replacement cost coverage, RV storage coverage and full-time liability coverage.
 We also bundle coverage for RVs and passenger cars in a single policy for which the customer is billed on a combined statement. - Commercial automobile insurance.
 These policies include coverage for liability and physical damage caused by light-to-medium duty commercial vehicles, focused on artisan vehicles, with an average of two vehicles per policy. - Motorcycle insurance.
 We provide coverage for most types of motorcycles, as well as golf carts and all-terrain vehicles.
 Our policy coverage offers flexibility to permit the customer to select the type (e.g., liability) and limit of insurance (e.g., \$100,000/\$250,000/\$500,000), and to include other risks, such as add-on equipment and towing.